 When the node name begins with a letter or a valid special character, the node name may contain a maximum of 1024 characters.
+See Table 3: IBIS-ISS Special Characters for a list of valid special characters.

-To indicate the ground node, use either the number 0, the name GND, or !GND, or GROUND, GND!.
+To indicate the ground node, use either the number 0 or the names GND, !GND, GROUND, or GND!.
 Every node shall have at least two connections, except for transmission line nodes (unterminated transmission lines are permitted).